-- 1. From the Help menu, select Contents. - 2.
-When the Help file opens, click the Search tab. - 3.
-In the keyword box, type the topic or keywords to locate the list of related topics, and then click List Topics. - 4.
+- 1. Start Composer HE and connect to a Director. - 2.
+From the Help menu, select Contents. - 3.
+When the Help file opens, click the Search tab. - 4.
+In the keyword box, type the topic or keywords to locate the list of related topics, and then click List Topics. - 5.
 In Select Topic to display, click a topic from the list of links.